 Haptics can be authored using the browser-based Studio web application at studio.lofelt.com.
 This tool converts audio files into haptic clips using the same analysis algorithms as the Studio desktop app and provides some light editing features.
-The haptics created can be played in your application via the Studio framework for iOS.
+The haptics created can be played in your application via the Studio frameworks, libraries, and plug-ins.

 The general workflow for authoring haptics is: